Gabriella Siboni, CMR, Registrar

 $28.00 in cash, money order, or check.
 We do not accept credit or debit cards.

 It is the responsibility of the applicants to find an Officiant to perform the ceremony.
-We can supply names of some officiants in the area.

 Once the license is issued, the ceremony must take place within 30 days or the license will expire.
 If your license expires, you must reapply and purchase another license.